 How to Use Binance Smart Chain (Even if You Can’t Get BNB From Binance)

 We explain how to obtain BNB and use Binance Smart Chain even if you can’t access Binance to get BNB.
-For this guide we will go from BTC to BNB using KuCoin, BNB to Binance Smart Chain BNB using Trust Wallet, and then from Trust Wallet to MetaMask to trade on PancakeSwap.
-This will be done using the following steps.
+For this guide, we will go from BTC to BNB using KuCoin, BNB to Binance Smart Chain BNB using Trust Wallet, and then from Trust Wallet to MetaMask to trade on PancakeSwap.

-Using Binance.US: You can use Binance.US instead of Coinbase and KuCoin.
-This is a good solution if you can use Binance.US and don’t want to use KuCoin.
-Simply get BNB on Binance.US and then proceed to follow the rest of the guide start at step 4.
+Using Binance or Binance.US to get BNB: You can use Binance or Binance.US instead of Coinbase and KuCoin.
+This is a good solution if you can use Binance or Binance.US and don’t want to use KuCoin.
+Simply get BNB on Binance or Binance.US and then proceed to follow the rest of the guide starting at step 4 (or alternatively look into Binance Bridge to swap to BNB Smart Chain).

-Using Binance Bridge and Other Solutions: There is more than one way to go from ETH or BTC to Binance Smart Chain.
-This guide simply presents one way that will work for everyone using only established platforms.
-You can also use Ethereum to Binance Chain bridges, but they will require BNB or access to Binance, and thus don’t solve our core problem.
+Using Binance Bridge and Other Solutions: There is more than one way to go from BNB, ETH, or BTC to Binance Smart Chain.
+For example, you can also use Ethereum to Binance Chain bridges, for example, Binance’s Bridge.
+However, this method will require BNB or access to Binance and thus won’t work for everyone (for example, while US residents can use Binance Smart Chain, they cannot use the Binance Bridge).

 What is Binance Smart Chain?
 It is basically Binance’s Etehreum network.
-Instead of ETH you use BNB, otherwise, if you know Ethereum you’ll feel right at home.
+Instead of ETH, you use BNB to pay fees.
+Otherwise, if you know Ethereum, you’ll feel right at home.
 Even the addresses start with 0x they are so similar.
-Thing is, you can’t send ETH to Binance Smart Chain or BNB to Ethereum, so you’ll need to follow some steps to go from one network to the other.
+The thing is, you can’t send ETH to Binance Smart Chain or BNB to Ethereum, so you’ll need to follow some steps to go from one network to the other.

 Best Practices: Never ever share your private key, only use your public address.
+Double-check the site you are visiting!
+Beware of scams!
 Do small test transactions every step of the way.
 Binance transactions are cheap and fast, so it won’t cost much to take a few extra minutes to make sure everything is working.
 Also, please use best practices for keeping passwords safe, keep your keyphrases safe, write down your pins, etc. 🥞

-- Obtain BTC.
-For example, buy it from Coinbase.
+- Obtain BTC or another token.
+For example, buy BTC from Coinbase.
 You can also pick any coin that exists on Kucoin and Coinbase for this step.
 You can also use any other exchange for this step.
 I’m using BTC and Coinbase for this example.
 TIP: You can also start with ETH, sell it to USDT on KuCoin, and then follow the rest of the steps.
 You may decide to do this if you have ETH on MetaMask and want to use Binance Smart Chain.

 - Send BNB to Trust Wallet.
-IMPORTANT: You must send BNB to a BNB wallet (orange icon; addresses start with bnb) and not a BNB Smart Chain Wallet (black icon; addresses start with 0x), if you send your KuCoin BNB to a Binance Smart Chain wallet you will lose your BNB on this step.
+IMPORTANT: You must send BNB to a BNB wallet (orange icon; addresses start with bnb) and not a BNB Smart Chain Wallet (black icon; addresses start with 0x).
+If you send your KuCoin BNB to a Binance Smart Chain wallet, you will lose your BNB on this step.
+NOTE: Many apps use the same ticker for BNB and BNB on the Smart Chain.
+Some use BSC for BNB on the Smart Chain.
+It can be confusing, so check the address.

 - Create a Binance Smart Chain wallet on MetaMask and add the Binance Smart Chain network.
-Install the MetaMask extension if you don’t have it already, create a new wallet or restore an existing one, go to settings and add the Binance Smart Chain network (or simply go to PancakeSwap and hit ‘connect’ while in MetaMask to get a prompt to add the Binance Smart Chain network; you can swap between the Ethereum main net and Binance Smart Chain main net using the toggle switch at the top right hand of the wallet… you’ll use the same address, but different networks for Ethereum and Binance Smart Chain).
+Install the MetaMask extension if you don’t have it already, create a new wallet or restore an existing one, go to settings and add the Binance Smart Chain network (or simply go to PancakeSwap and hit ‘connect’ while in MetaMask to get a prompt to add the Binance Smart Chain network).
+You can swap between the Ethereum main net and Binance Smart Chain main net using the toggle switch at the top right hand of the wallet.
+You’ll use the same address but different networks for Ethereum and Binance Smart Chain.
+You can also use this wallet for other networks like Polygon by adding and switching the network as well.

 Network Name: Binance Smart Chain